FUNERALS & LIFE CELEBRATIONS

 What is a Life Celebration and how is it different to a funeral?

-Whilst every funeral needs to celebrate the life a person has lived, a Life Celebration is a separate occasion - sometimes quite a while after a person has died.
+Whilst every funeral needs to celebrate the life a person has lived, a Life Celebration is an optional separate occasion - sometimes quite a while after a person has died.
 It is longer than a funeral ceremony and can contain more elements.
 Being some time after a funeral, there is often a sense of less grief and it becomes a healing occasion when smiles and laughter can play their part on our journey towards acceptance.
 I don't need to have taken the funeral to take the Life Celebration.
+You can hold this anywhere and may not need me - though having a professional, experienced Celebrant to lead things through can be really useful.

 A different question?